 We interrupt this week's regularly scheduled Dear Science to bring you a story.

 Threads of ice, as thin and delicate as spun sugar, seemed to be growing out of the ground.
-All three of us bent close and marveled at the odd site.
+All three of us bent close and marveled at the odd sight.
 One friend plucked a piece of the ice up to examine it; the strands melted in his hand.

 We spotted more of the mysterious ice as we continued along the trail.
 It sprung from the dirt in patches, like grass.
 And as we hiked, we speculated about the source of the phenomenon.
 It had rained earlier in the week — maybe that had something to do with it?
 Did the ice crystallize on some other surface that had since been washed away?
 Our theories got stranger and stranger, until we left the realm of science entirely and started fantasizing that the ice was debris from a magical battle between the mountain's fairy inhabitants and strip-mining trolls.
 (I am very weird.
 Luckily, my friends are, too.)